Aave Review: DeFi Lending Protocol

 Governance Participation

 AAVE token holders participate in protocol governance via the Aave Improvement Proposal (AIP) process.
-Proposals can modify risk parameters, add new assets, upgrade smart contracts, or change protocol fees.
-The governance system ensures community control over protocol evolution while maintaining security via time delays and emergency procedures.
+You can propose modifications to risk parameters, add new assets, upgrade smart contracts, or change protocol fees.
+The governance system ensures your community control over protocol evolution while maintaining security via time delays and emergency procedures.

 Safety Module